KeepZen/flp/ReadMe.md

     if(i == 0){
       return ret;
     }else{
-        //Do some operationes on argumemtes,
+        //Do some operations on arguments,
-        //but delay to call function.
+        //but delay to call.
       return _sum.bind(null,ret+n,i-1);
     }
   }